drocheam/optrace/docs/source/usage/refraction_index.rst

 **User Data**

-With type :python:`"Data"` a wavelength and index vector should be provided.
+The :python:`"Data"` type allows a model definition from a wavelength in nanometers (380.0 - 780.0) and index list.
-Values in-between are interpolated linearly.
+Intermediary values are interpolated linearly.

 .. testcode::